JaspreetRFSingh/geo-tax/README.md

 - **AtomicLong**: single memory location, all threads CAS the same cell → contention under high concurrency
 - **LongAdder**: maintains multiple "cells" per CPU, each thread updates its own cell → near-zero contention. `sum()` adds all cells on read.

-At Uber's scale (millions of requests), `LongAdder` outperforms `AtomicLong` significantly for counters that are written more than read.
+At large scale (millions of requests), `LongAdder` outperforms `AtomicLong` significantly for counters that are written more than read.
 Java 8+ recommendation from Doug Lea, author of `java.util.concurrent`.

 ---